sg-crest A Singapore Government Agency Website

 You will need to file these documents:

-The Adoption Statement must be prepared according to Form 38 of the Family Justice Courts Practice Directions 2015.
+The Adoption Statement must be prepared (Form 38, Family Justice Courts Practice Directions 2015 (DOCX, 40 KB)).
 It must be filled in accurately, as the court will use the information from this statement to issue the legal documents related to the adoption.

 Ensure that you check all personal details against available documentation, in particular the: